Presentations and Workshops for 2024-2025

 (for honours and graduate students)

-The Coordinator of the Writing Centre, Dr. Stephen Ahern, will outline some of the pleasures and pitfalls of writing a thesis.
+The Writing Centre Coordinator will outline some of the pleasures and pitfalls of writing a thesis.
 He will focus on giving you practical advice for being someone who finishes on time and produces good quality research.
 The workshop will provide you and your peers with an opportunity to get together and ask him questions, as well as allow you to share information with each other.
 (Space is limited, so be sure to reserve a seat in one of these sessions early!)

 Sign up here